 Note: These policies are subject to change.
-The user is responsible for reviewing the latest policies on the website of Drake Technology Services (DTS) at dts.drake.edu.
+The user is responsible for reviewing the latest policies on the website of Drake Information Technology Services.
 Any new policy takes effect the day it is posted.

 It is the intent of Drake University to provide a quality technological environment for the University community in which certain standards are observed.
 Use of University technology resources is a privilege and not a right.
 Therefore, use of such resources is contingent upon compliance with University policies and standards and all governing federal, state, and local laws and regulations.
 All Drake University students are responsible for reading, understanding, and complying with these policies.

-To see the list of technology resources and services available to students, go to dts.drake.edu/student-services.
+To see the list of technology resources and services available to students, go to www.drake.edu/its.

 Requirements for Use of University Technology Resources